-During his residence at Port Stephens, he had invested a sum of money in the Bank of Australia, and intelligence now reached England of the failure of that concern, owing to the negligence or fraud of the directors.
-The bankruptcy of the proprietors resident in the colony made it evident that the whole pressure would fall heavily on the English shareholders.
-For some months he was kept in a state of the most painful suspense, while, to use his own words, "bankruptcy stared him in the face, and that without fault or imprudence on his own part."
-It must be remembered that, at that time, the liability attaching to shares in a joint-stock bank was not understood as it is now.
+During his residence at Port Stephens, he had invested a sum of money in the Bank of Australia, and intelligence now reached England of the failure of that concern, owing to the negligence or fraud The bankruptcy of the proprietors of the directors. resident in the colony made it evident that the whole pressure would fall heavily on the English shareholders.
+For some months, he was kept in a state of the most painful suspense, while, to use his own words, "bankruptcy stared him in the face, and that without fault or imprudence on his own part."
+It must be remembered that, at that time, the question of limited and unlimited liability was not understood as it is now.